vault27/Foundation/paloalto.md

 ### Certificate management**

+Mgmt certs

 - Import cert for GUI management to Global Template
 - Configure TLS profile for GUI management with this cert in Global Template
 - Install all Stacks during the night
 - In MGMT cert put to SAN field all firewall hostnames and IPs
 - Everytime you add new firewall add new IP and hostname and regenerate cert and push it to firewalls and reconfigure TLS profile

+Renew cert

+- Prepare cert and key in pem format
+- Via Panorama: choose template with exact device
+- Import cert + key - new one, do not overwrite
+- Enter password from Venify
+- Change cert in SSL profile
+- Commit in Panorama

 ### Backup/Restore**